claimed-framework/component-library/README.md

 ## Contributing to CLAIMED
 Interested in helping make CLAIMED better?
 We encourage you to take a look at our [Contributing](CONTRIBUTING.md) page.

+## License
+This software is released under Apache License v2.0